supriyabandal2012/Phoenix_Web_Faker/README.md

 # PetStoreManager
 @Author: Supriya Bandal
+* Create a Phoenix application called "pet_store_manager"

+Use the phx.gen.html generator to create the context Customers with data type Pet that has these fields: name species breed owner's last name age (float)
+Make the necessary modifications so that breed is optional name must be no shorter than 3 or longer than 20 characters

 To create a project:
   * Run `mix phx.new pet_store_manager` to create a project called pet_store_manager.